Wisekin/sikry-25/progress/search-pagination-caching-plan.md

 - The map now renders correctly using open-source tiles, without requiring a Mapbox token.
 - Only companies with valid coordinates are shown as markers, preventing errors and improving user experience.

+---

+## 6. Implementing and Debugging Backend Pagination & Caching (June 2025)

+### Summary
+After implementing the basic pagination UI, several critical backend issues were discovered that prevented it from working correctly.
+The root causes were related to incorrect `totalCount` calculation, flawed caching logic, and an inefficient database query strategy.
+This section details the debugging journey and the final implementation that resolved these issues.

+### Problem Diagnosis Journey
+1.  **Initial Bug (UI Not Appearing)**: The pagination controls would not appear, even when there were clearly more results available.
+This was because the backend was only reporting the number of results on the current page (e.g., 15) as the `totalCount`, leading the frontend to believe there was only one page.
+2.  **Second Bug (Disappearing Pagination)**: After a temporary fix, a caching bug emerged.
+The first search correctly showed the total number of pages.
+However, upon clicking "Next," the backend would read from a cache that only contained the first page's 15 results.
+It would then recalculate the `totalCount` to be 15, report this to the frontend, and the pagination controls would disappear.
+3.  **Third Bug (500 Internal Server Error)**: While attempting to fix the pagination, a change to the internal database query function introduced a 500 error, which prevented any results from being returned.

+### Solution Steps
+1.  **Correct `pageSize`**: The default `pageSize` in `stores/searchStore.ts` was set to `15` to match the intended design.
+2.  **Refactored Adapters for Pagination**:
+    - The `companiesHouseAdapter` and `wikidataAdapter` were modified to accept `limit` and `page` parameters, removing hardcoded limits.
+    - The `SearchAdapter` interface was updated to return a `SearchAdapterResponse` object, which includes both the `results` and the `totalCount` provided by the external API.
+This was key to getting an accurate total.
+3.  **Accurate `totalCount` Calculation**:
+    - The API route (`/api/search/route.ts`) was updated to sum the `totalCount` from all data sources (Supabase, Companies House) to generate a correct grand total for the frontend.
+    - For Wikidata, which doesn't provide a total, a simple heuristic was added to estimate if more pages are available.
+4.  **Database Pagination Fix**: The `performSearch` function was rewritten to use proper, efficient database-level pagination with `.range(from, to)`, ensuring it only ever fetches the requested page.
+The query error causing the 500 status was also fixed.
+5.  **Complete Caching Rework**: The core of the fix was rewriting the caching logic.
+The flawed strategy of caching the "full result set" was removed.
+The new strategy caches each page of results individually.
+If a requested page is not in the cache, a fresh query is made to all data sources for that specific page, guaranteeing data consistency.

+### Result
+- Pagination is now stable, robust, and efficient.
+- The `totalCount` remains accurate and consistent across all page requests.
+- The backend and database now only process the data needed for the current page, significantly improving performance.
+- The caching mechanism is simple, correct, and no longer causes state inconsistencies on the frontend.